2022-03-20

 PLOTTING AND SPONTANEITY

 Considering how unplanned this game report is in general, it's not surprising that character development happened spontaneously as well.
-It seems that the more deeply I was able to get into the role of a woman, the more feminine my character became.
+It seems that the more deeply I was able to get into the proverbial shoes of a woman, the more feminine my player character became.
 For example:

 Over time, Laura becomes increasingly reluctant to kill, which is of course very plausible for a woman.
 At first, when she is innocently getting to know the world and is really weak, she doesn't spend much thought on the people and creatures she kills.
 She is busy enough staying alive.
 But as early as in chapter 31 she finds herself unwilling to fulfill a not-so-important mission at the cost of killing people who have done her no harm.
 As time goes on, she not only feels increasingly awful because of the war that is ravaging Skyrim, and goes to great lengths to put an end to it, she is also really happy when she discovers a way to prevent wolves and bears and such from attacking her, so that she is no longer forced to kill them in order to defend herself.
 She even becomes so sensitive to life that she grows reluctant to kill Falmers, fiercely hostile and cruel as they may be.
 And, last but not least, Laura has a lot of compassion with Alduin right to the end.